kgyrtkirk/druid/.github/BENCHMARKING.md

    - Checks out the benchmark repository using `actions/checkout` with token
    - Configures git user/email for commits
    - Downloads all benchmark result artifacts
+   - Calls `push_benchmark_results` which:
-   - Renames files from `{suite-name}.json` to `{commit-sha}.json`
+     - Processes all result files
+     - Creates single commit with all suites
-   - Pushes all results to the benchmark repository in one operation
+     - Pushes to benchmark repository
      - Prints comparison URLs for all suites

 This architecture allows:
 - Multiple benchmarks to run concurrently via matrix